-WordPress itself along with different platforms such as Envato Market or Template Monster offers a wide variety of website designs called Themes.
+WordPress itself, along with different platforms such as Envato Market or Template Monster, offers a wide variety of website designs called Themes.
 If you build a website with WordPress, you'll find that you'll spend a lot of time working on the website.
-Being an open source software, with many developers working on it, Wordpress releases new features quite often, themes and plugins are updated regularly.
-This can be difficult for a professional web developer and can be almost impossible for many people who only know how to install and use WordPress.At first, when you install WordPress, the basic functions available are adding new posts, sharing them via social networks, and creating static pages.
+Being an open source software, with many developers working on it, WordPress releases new features quite often, and themes and plugins are updated regularly.
+This can be difficult for professional web developers and can be almost impossible for those who only know how to install and use WordPress.At first, when you install WordPress, the basic functions available are adding new posts, sharing them via social networks, and creating static pages.

-If you're going to have a Wordpress website, the last thing you want to do is put it on a GoDaddy or HostGator server or 1% 261.Coders and hackers love messing with WordPress to try and break your site to use it for their own purposes.
+If you're going to have a WordPress website, the last thing you want to do is put it on a GoDaddy or HostGator server or 1% 261.Coders and hackers love messing with WordPress to try and break your site to use it for their own purposes.
 This is another one of those tasks associated with WordPress that can be time-consuming and even problematic for several reasons.Get ready to hire multiple WordPress developers over the next two years to fix your site until you get to the point where you're so exhausted that you hate the idea of having a website completely.
 Also, there's no such thing as simplicity in CMS - as long as you want your site to take advantage of the strengths of WordPress, such as publishing frequent updates, then it's a good way to go.
 It's important to note that WordPress security vulnerabilities extend beyond the WordPress core to the themes or plugins you install on your site.Popularity: You may think that this is a virtue, but once it reaches a certain level, it is not - this is due to the large number of websites that use it.

 Learn how to enter the latest version of WordPress and you can break into many websites.
 WordPress has fervently maintained backward compatibility for a project whose original intention was to create blogs.
-Free WordPress themes are ideal for beginners, but often do not have the features necessary for serious business owners.
-Secondly, if you're a tech company that requires a lot of customization for eCommerce, blogs, databases, or other complex functions, then WordPress is necessary.
+Free WordPress themes are ideal for beginners but often do not have the features necessary for serious business owners.
+Secondly, if you're a tech company that requires a lot of customization for eCommerce, blogs, databases or other complex functions then WordPress is necessary.